Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 Espresso – 1.35 oz (40 ml)

 An espresso from Nespresso is a classic way to enjoy Italian-style coffee.
-This iconic drink is made from high-quality beans that are precisely roasted and ground for the perfect flavor.
+This iconic drink is crafted from high-quality beans that are carefully roasted and ground to achieve the perfect flavor.

 The result?
 An intense, velvety, smooth beverage with complex aromas and flavors that can be enjoyed in just one or two small sips!